y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Apr 23, 2023</time> Sorted out a technical issue + got content/photos for a post idea that I came up with! (worked on the main document a bit as well)

 - <time>Apr 19, 2023-Apr 22, 2023</time> Did some organisational work.

 - <time>Apr 17, 2023-Apr 19, 2023</time> Got a lot of work and recording done for an event.